-- The process repeats until each component has finished iterating, and thus, finishing the whole Two-dimensional Wave Equation computation. - 3.
-Functional description of components.
-The processing and communicating software components for solving the Two-dimensional Wave Equation using the CSE pattern are described as follows [16]. - Element.
-The responsibilities of an element, as a processing component, are to obtain the next position from the position values it receives, and make available its own position value so its neighboring components are able to proceed. - Channel.
-The responsibilities of every channel, as a communication component, are to allow sending and receiving position values, synchronizing the communication activity between neighboring sequential elements.
+Equation using the CSE pattern are described as follows [16].

+- Segment.
+The responsibilities of a segment, as a processing component, are to obtain the next temperature from the temperature values it receives, and make available its own temperature value so its neighboring components are able to proceed. - Channel.
+The responsibilities of every channel, as a communication component, are to allow sending and receiving temperature values, synchronizing the communication activity between neighboring sequential elements.
 Channel components are developed as the main design objective of this paper, in section "Communication Design" below.